wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 ssl_agent_ca
 ^^^^^^^^^^^^

-Specifies the full path to CA certificate used to verify clients.
+Specifies the full path to the CA certificate used to verify clients.

 +--------------------+---------------------+
 | **Allowed values** | A full path         |